 Environmental Needs: Indoor cyclamen plants prefer cooler temperatures, but cannot tolerate temperatures below 40 degrees Fahrenheit.
 The ideal temperature range is 55-70 degrees Fahrenheit.
 Cyclamen plants also prefer moderate humidity.
-You can increase the humidity around the plant by using a pebble tray or grouping plants together.
+You can increase the humidity around the plant by using a humidity tray or grouping plants together.

 Light Needs: Bright filtered light is needed for full growth potential.
 Avoid direct sunlight as it can become stressed.